 What makes this volume particularly noteworthy is the obscurities unearthed from Kurtzman's solo freelance career — from Children's Digest, Pageant, U.S. Crime, Varsity, and Why — most of which haven't been seen since their original publication.
 All of which illustrate the most informative and compelling interviews with Kurtzman ever published.

-"Fantagraphics released a Comics Journal Library volume that features lengthy interviews with Kurtzman from varying sources, as well as loads of work that places it as a wonderful companion piece to the Abrams release [The Art of Harvey Kurtzman: The Mad Genius of Comics].
-It's filled with more great examples of his work, as well as scores of actual words from the man that can function as a manifesto of sorts — or at least the centerpiece to a college class on his work." — John Mitchell, North Adams Transcript
+"Fantagraphics' Comics Journal Library [Vol. 8] is filled with great examples of Kurtzman's work, as well as scores of actual words from the man that can function as a manifesto of sorts — or at least the centerpiece to a college class on his work." — John Mitchell, North Adams Transcript